-- A dedicated mobility programme is foreseen in collaboration with the R&I Funding programme to promote knowledge exchange and enhance understanding of different OH sectors, different professional sectors (academia/public research centres/SMEs/ Industry), different disciplines and different countries, tailored to the needs identified for a given focus area and aligned with the call topic for each year. - Activities to promote match-making of researchers of different disciplines, OH sectors and countries, as well as representatives from the private sectors and end-users.
-These activities can include, but are not limited to: - Events ahead of call launches to showcase how different disciplines and sectors can contribute - Directories of researchers (potentially in collaboration with other AMR partnerships or initiatives) and partner-search tools - Speed-dating sessions at conferences - Joint start-up, mid-term and final workshops to promote collaboration with projects funded under the same call

-- Potential organisation of a dedicated OHAMR conference or sessions at existing conferences with a large emphasis on networking and brokerage events, panel discussions and specific sessions for multidisciplinary research, for specific fields of research and for ECRs.
-A directory of upcoming AMR-specific and -sensitive events can also be created. - Active approach to reach researchers outside the traditional scope of the partnership, such as social scientists, economists and implementation scientists, and to engage end-users to participate in the OHAMR consortia. - Organisation of workshops, working groups and networks to share good practice and alignment between national and international research programmes - Measures to promote intersectoral, interdisciplinary and international collaboration and mobility, will also be integrated in the joint transnational calls (Please see the R&I Funding programme, section 4.1.2.1).
+- A dedicated mobility programme is foreseen in collaboration with the R&I Funding programme to promote knowledge exchange and enhance understanding of different OH sectors, different professional sectors (academia/public research centres/SMEs/ Industry), different disciplines and different countries, tailored to the needs identified for a given focus area and aligned with the call topic for each year (in collaboration with the R&I Funding programme). - Activities to promote match-making of researchers of different disciplines, OH sectors and countries, as well as representatives from the private sectors and endusers.
+These activities can include, but are not limited to: - > Events ahead of call launches to showcase how different disciplines and sectors can contribute - ➤ Directories of researchers (potentially in collaboration with other AMR partnerships or initiatives) and partner-search tools - Speed-dating sessions at conferences - Joint start-up, mid-term and final workshops to promote collaboration with projects funded under the same call. - Creation of an Investigator's Forum as a platform for dialogue and collaboration among researchers, providing a space for investigators to discuss emerging issues, share best practices, engage with policy makers. - Organisation of a dedicated OHAMR conference or sessions at existing conferences with a large emphasis on networking and brokerage events, panel discussions and specific sessions for multidisciplinary research, for specific fields of research and for ECRs.
+A calendar of upcoming OH AMR-specific and -sensitive events and training opportunities can also be created. - Active approach to reach researchers outside the traditional scope of the partnership, such as social scientists (including equity, bioethics and economy) and implementation scientists, and to engage end-users to participate in the OHAMR consortia. - Organisation of workshops, working groups and networks to share good practice and alignment between national and international research programmes.
+Measures to promote intersectoral, interdisciplinary and international collaboration and mobility, will also be integrated in the joint transnational calls (Please see the R&I Funding programme).

-4.2.1.4 Activities to facilitate career progression of early career scientists
+Activities to facilitate career progression of early career scientists